 Titles are also used to discuss ownership of other asset types, such as cars or boats.
 However, these comparisons can be slightly confusing.
-A car title often refers to the legal document you receive when purchasing a vehicle, naming you as the owner.
+A car title often refers to the legal document you receive when purchasing a vehicle, naming you the owner.
 In real estate, a title is more of a concept than a piece of paper.

-Essentially a real estate title is a bundle of rights, granting someone ownership of a property.
-When a real estate transaction is finalized, the buyer will be granted the title but they will not go home with an extra piece of paper.
+Essentially a real estate title is a bundle of rights granting someone ownership of a property.
+When a real estate transaction is finalized, the buyer will be granted the title, but they will not go home with an extra piece of paper.
 Instead, they will become the title holder of the home for legal purposes.

 Differences Between a Deed and Title

-One way to think about the differences between a deed and title is to look directly at the words themselves.
+One way to think about the differences between a deed and a title is to look directly at the words themselves.
 A deed is a document, while a title is just like any other official position (attorney, manager, dean, etc.).
 The title to a property means you are officially the owner; the deed proves that statement.

 The frequency at which these two terms are used in a real estate transaction can make it difficult to keep things straight.
-But again, they differ in purpose and in practice.
+But again, they differ in purpose and practice.
 Here are a few key highlights to help as you attempt to commit these terms to memory: